processing/processing-pi-website/content/tutorial/capacitive-touch-keyboard/index.md

 {{< figure src="mpr121-inputs-cropped.png" link="mpr121-inputs-cropped.png" title="Connecting MPR121 breakout board to a Raspberry Pi" >}}

-When the MPR121 board is connected to the Raspberry Pi, you can make and connect the electrodes that will later act as the synthesizer keys.
-For the final sketch in this tutorial, you will need all 12 electrodes to be connected to the MPR121 board.
+When the MPR121 board is connected to the Raspberry Pi, you can start experimenting with making the electrodes that you will use to interact with the Processing sketches.
+For the final sketch of this tutorial, you will need all 12 electrodes to be connected to the MPR121 board but you don't need all 12 right now.

 {{% message type="focus" title="Tips on what to use for the electrodes" %}}
-What should you use to make electrodes?
+What should you use to make the electrodes?
 Basically anything that conducts electricity to some degree should work well.
 Here's a list of some things you can try with MPR121 sensor:

 - Wires
 - Printed Circuit Boards